BorisKozo/TodoMVC-Example/book.md

 * There is an optimizer which comes with RequireJS that allows compilation of a single JavaScript file for production mode.

 Selecting AMD style modules using RequireJS as our modules system allowed us to use a simple directory structure which is aligned with the TodoMVC specifications.

+### Directory Structure

-The basic directory structure for our application is therefore:
+The basic directory structure for our application is:
 ````
 |
 |- lib